Six Ideas that Helped My Queer Trial

 Alongside the notion that institutions are organisms is the notion that these organisms are not predetermined.
 Instead, they live moment by moment, moving into an open and yet-to-be-decided future.
 Rather than outside time, God also lives moment by moment, influencing creation and being influenced by it.
 Both God and creatures are experiencers.

-We make a difference to God’s project of love: our influence extends beyond our death.
+We make a difference to God’s project of love: our influence extends beyond death.

-When I was handed charges in the summer of 2023 and told I’d face a trial, I strongly suspected the verdict would mean I’d lose my ministerial credentials.
+When I was handed charges in the summer of 2023 and told I’d face a trial, I suspected the verdict would mean I’d lose my ministerial credentials.
 It wasn’t pre-determined, but it was likely.
-Although the future is open and there were many possibilities, I’d seen the way others (like Dee Kelly) were treated.
-And I was publically and repeatedly advocating for change in the denomination’s statement on human sexuality.
+Although the future is open and there were many possibilities, I’d seen how other Nazarenes (like Dee Kelly) were treated.
+I was publically and repeatedly advocating for change in the denomination’s statement on human sexuality.

-My belief that God is passible, active, and everlasting means that what I do influences God and creation.
+My belief that God is affected, active, and everlasting means that what I do influences God and creation.
 And my actions continue to exert influence after I die, because God takes what I do into the everlasting divine life.
 This is called “objective immortality” in some circles, and “contributionism” in others.
-What we do contributes to God’s agenda of love.
+We can contribute to God’s agenda of love.

 Conclusion

 Theology matters.
 The recent trial and events leading to it confirm this.
-I would have acted very differently if I didn’t believe the ideas I noted above.
+I would have acted differently if I didn’t believe the ideas above.
 Open and relational theology makes a difference!

 Comments